 The Centers for Medicare & Medicaid Services (CMS) Conditions of Participation for Medicare and Medicaid and the SSA require that hospitals and health systems have an effective utilization review (UR) plan/UR function in place, with specific processes to review medical necessity, resource use, length of stay (LOS), denials, and outcomes, which directly affect reimbursement.
 In addition, payers and health plans have contractual requirements that affect reimbursement.
 Given the role of the UR function and the regulatory complexities within healthcare, UR can be the bridge between quality, medical necessity, resources, coverage, and reimbursement and facilitate compliance with regulatory, risk, and quality requirements.

 Coordination among UR, care management, revenue cycle, and the physician is imperative.
 Medicare reimbursement for inpatient and outpatient hospital services differ, with CMS providing payment for inpatient stays under the hospital inpatient prospective payment system (IPPS) in the Medicare Part A program or under payment structures for critical access hospitals, inpatient rehab, long term acute care, cancer, religious, or inpatient psych.
 Whereas hospital outpatient visits are paid under the hospital outpatient prospective payment system (OPPS) under the Medicare Part B program.
 When a patient presents to a hospital in need of medical care, the physician must determine whether the patient needs inpatient care or can be treated in an outpatient setting.
-This decision has implications for hospital payment and beneficiary cost sharing, and the physician documentation must support the level of care provided and that services are medically necessary regardless of the setting the patient receives those services.
+This decision has implications for hospital payment and beneficiary cost sharing, and the physician documentation must support the level of care provided and that services are medically necessary regardless of the setting where the patient receives those services.